-Nevert neless, module developers must take care of the following points.
-Memory handling is responsibility of the module. openSF does not manage memory assignments and does not destroy any data structure created by the module; A module can create child processes, but their management is still on the module developer's side; openSF does not detect when a module execution is "halted" or in an infinite loop.
-It is suggested to periodically send some logging information to openSF (i.e. heartbeat) so that the user can identify a stalled module.
-Execution performance of the module may be slightly slower when orchestrated by openSF, because of the messaging interception/collection mechanism; $ \frac{1}{2} \left(\frac{1}{2} \right) = \frac{1}{2} \left(\frac{1}{2} \right) \left$ Module developer is responsible of the error and exception handling as explained in [AD-ICD].
+- Memory handling is responsibility of the module. openSF does not manage memory assignments and does not destroy any data structure created by the module; - A module can create child processes, but their management is still on the module developer's side; - openSF does not detect when a module execution is "halted" or in an infinite loop.
+It is suggested to periodically send some logging information to openSF (i.e. heartbeat) so that the user can identify a stalled module. - Execution performance of the module may be slightly slower when orchestrated by openSF, because of the messaging interception/collection mechanism; - Module developer is responsible of the error and exception handling as explained in [AD 1].
 (Error Handling section).

-Below there is a list of documents with relevant information on module development and the topics covere by each one. openSF Interface Control Document [AD-ICD] ) openSF interface specifications ) Module development guidelines ) Module development process OSFI Developer's Manual [RD-OSFI-DM]
+Below there is a list of documents with relevant information on module development and the topics covered by each one.

+- openSF Interface Control Document [AD 1]

+- > openSF interface specifications

+- Module development guidelines

+- Module development process

+- OSFI Developer's Manual (RD 1)

-- Integration libraries reference manual for each programming language. - ☐ OSFEG Developer's Manual [RD-OSFEG-DM] - Error Generation Libraries reference manual openSF Architecture Design Document [AD-ADD]
+- > Integration libraries reference manual for each programming language.

+- OSFEG Developer's Manual [RD 2]

+- Error Generation Libraries reference manual

+- openSF Architecture Design Document [AD 2]

-openSF architecture
+- > openSF architecture

-Interaction between modules and openSF
+- Interaction between modules and openSF